ihsaan-ullah/create_a_codabench_challenge/README.md

 In case of any confusion, contact by email : ihsan2131@gmail.com

 ## Bugs/Issues
-Report any inconsistencies or bugs on Codabench Github: https://github.com/codalab/codabench/issues
+Report any inconsistencies or bugs related to Codabench Platform on Github: https://github.com/codalab/codabench/issues